geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 I mean, you have like a define ACC and you have like a gated store, and then that store gate is the max.
 Yeah, but how do you know..
 This is, like, sequential.
 It's not sequential.
-It fits in UOPs.
+It fits in UOps.
-I don't exactly know how we're going to do the transformation to UOPs.
+I don't exactly know how we're going to do the transformation to UOps.
 But okay, so you have this, like, is this the max, which is a bool.
 And then that's your gate for a store.
 And then the store, instead of being to memory, is to a defined ACC.
 It's like a gated assign, which is..
-It's fancier than what we're doing, but I certainly see the correct UOPs for it.
+It's fancier than what we're doing, but I certainly see the correct UOps for it.
 Okay, great.
 You see what I mean, though.
 When you have the max, you're tracking that in a defined ACC.